jiyangbai/TaGSim/README.md

 ``` -->
 ### Datasets
 <p align="justify">
-The datasets can be accessed in https://drive.google.com/drive/folders/1iBVBcjVPFbqOPZFvXWJAnXQ3w_IRM8-7.
-Please make sure the downloaded files places in the ./dataset/AIDS700 file.</p>
+Some datasets can be accessed in https://drive.google.com/drive/folders/1iBVBcjVPFbqOPZFvXWJAnXQ3w_IRM8-7.
+Please make sure the downloaded datasets are placed in corrsponding files.</p>

 <!-- Every JSON file has the following key-value structure: